zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - What does you in is not failure to apply some high-level, intricate, complicated technique.
 It’s overlooking the basics.
 Not keeping your eye on the ball.

+##### Kevin Simler, Robin Hanson (The Elephant in the Brain)

+- Just as camouflage is useful when facing an adversary with eyes, self-deception can be useful when facing an adversary with mind-reading powers.

 ##### Luke Muehlhauser